trovares/desktop/README.md

 ## Quick Installation

 Perform these steps to install and run Trovares Desktop and Trovares xGT on a server.
+If you are running on a ppc64le platform (IBM Power Series), see instructions below.

  1. Make sure Docker is running.
 You may need to start (or install) a [Docker Desktop](https://docs.docker.com/desktop/) or [Docker Engine](https://docs.docker.com/engine/).
 To verify that Docker is working, run the following command.
 You should see information about the Docker environment.
     ```bash